Improving Brain Tumour Care surveys share your experiences and help create change

 Educational charters for young people with a brain tumour

-This 'charter' outlines the support that young people in Wales with health needs have a legal right to receive, and the timescales in which they should receive it.
+An educational ‘charter’ outlines the support that young people have a legal right to receive and the timescales in which they should receive it.
+Below are links to the educational ‘charters’ for England, Wales, Scotland and Northern Ireland respectively.

 If you have further questions, need to clarify any of the information on this page, or want to find out more about research and clinical trials, please contact our team: